Vaanathaippola: Soundtrack

+The soundtrack of the film was composed by S. A. Rajkumar, while lyrics written by Ra.
+Ravishankar, Pa.
+Vijay, Viveka and Na.
+Muthukumar, was well received by the audience.
+G. Dhananjayan in his book Pride of Tamil Cinema: 1931 to 2013 wrote that the film's success can "also attributed to its superhit songs".
+The song "Engal Veetil Ella Naalum" is based on "Dil Deewana" from the Hindi film Daag (1999), which itself borrows its charanam from "Pehli Pehli Baar Mohabbat Ki Hai" from Sirf Tum (1999).

-Release
+Release and reception

 The film opened in January 2000 to predominantly positive reviews from critics.
 The Hindu gave the film a favourable review, remarking that "Vijaykanth excels in comedy and Ramesh Kanna has all the makings of a good comedian", "S. N. Lakshmi as the grandmother is hilarious and adds levity to the film as a whole" and that "Prabhu Deva and Kousalya form an energetic, sprightly pair."
 The critic also noted that "sentiment and sibling love fail to appeal after a point, when they reach implausible levels".
 Tamil magazine Ananda Vikatan in its review mentioned "The film highlights the theme of everyone living with unity without any troubles [..]
 The drawback in this [..] film is there is no villain to the hero character and hence after some time the film struggles to hold attention without any twists".
 New Straits Times wrote "This movie will appeal to those who love family dramas, especially about brotherly love".
-Ayyappa Prasad of the Screen noted "Vikraman, who is known for his deft screenplay and story line, has once again created a family entertainer which pulls at your heart strings and brings out the best of Vijayakanth in a dual role."
+Ayyappa Prasad of Screen noted "Vikraman, who is known for his deft screenplay and story line, has once again created a family entertainer which pulls at your heart strings and brings out the best of Vijayakanth in a dual role."

 Vaanathaippola subsequently went on to become the most commercially successful Tamil film of the year, running for over 250 days in cinemas.
 The film secured a hit for the team and prompted Vijayakanth to star in further films.
 The film went on to win the National Film Award for Best Popular Film Providing Wholesome Entertainment the following year.
 Furthermore, the success of the film led to two Tamil Nadu State Film Awards, winning Best Film for Ravichandran and Best Director for Vikraman.
+In 2009, Vikraman and Vijayakanth came back together to make another family drama film titled Mariyadhai, though failed to replicate the success of Vaanathaippola.

 Remakes

-The film was remade in Telugu as Maa Annayya with Rajasekhar in the title roles, while a Kannada version Yajamana featured Vishnuvardhan, Radha Bharathi who directed Prashanth's debut film Vaigasi Poranthachu has directed the Kannada version along with Sheshadri.
-Kannada version was a successful venture at the box office.
-In 2009, Vikraman and Vijayakanth came back together to make another family drama film titled Mariyadhai, though failed to replicate the success of Vaanathaippola.